wp-plugins/robo-gallery/readme.txt

 = Do you have fade effect for the thumbnails hover? =

 Yes, gallery have fade hover effect

+= How many thumbnails hover effects gallery has? =

+Gallery have 15 hover animation effects, which could be combined with additional custom options

+= How to change font size of the gallery image description text? =

+In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
+In this settings you can change size of the text

 = How to customize gallery hover effect shutter layout? =